puppetlabs/puppet-docs/source/pe/3.3/install_agents.markdown

 If your nodes are running an OS and/or architecture that is different from the master, [download the appropriate agent tarball](http://puppetlabs.com/misc/pe-files/agent-downloads), extract the agent packages into the appropriate repo, and then install the agents on your nodes just as you would any other package (e.g., `yum install pe-agent`).

-Alternatively, if you have internet access to your master node, you can follow the instructions below and [use the console](#installing-agents-using-pe-package-management) to classify the master with one of the built-in `pe_repo::platform::<platform>` classes.
+Alternatively, if you have internet access to your master node, you can follow the instructions above and [use the console](#installing-agents-using-pe-package-management) to classify the master with one of the built-in `pe_repo::platform::<platform>` classes.
 Once the master is classified and a puppet run has occurred, the appropriate agent packages will be generated and stored in `/opt/puppet/packages/public/<platform version>`.
-If your master does not have internet access, you will need to download the agents manually.
+If your master does not have internet access, you will need to download the agents manually, and choose an option from [Installing Agents in a Puppet Enterprise Infrastructure without Internet Access](#installing-agents-in-a-puppet-enterprise-infrastructure-without-internet-access).

 After you've installed the agent on the target node, you can configure it using `puppet config set`.
 See "[Configuring Agents](#Configuring-Agents)" below.